atsign-foundation/.github/profile/README.md

 * [at_libraries](https://github.com/atsign-foundation/at_libraries) -
 Source repo for at_contact, at_lookup and at_server_status packages
 * [at_protocol](https://github.com/atsign-foundation/at_protocol) -
-The open source repository for the @‎protocol specification and supporting documentation
+The open source repository for the atProtocol specification and supporting documentation

-## Open source demos of The @ Platform
+## Open source demos of The atPlatform

 * [mwc_demo](https://github.com/atsign-foundation/mwc_demo) -
 showcase for end to end encryption from an Internet of Things (Iot) device